JeffreyMitchellTAMU/CSCE435_Project_2024/Report.md

 When your program works with these parameters, you can write a shell script that will run a for loop over the parameters above (e.g., on 64 processors, perform runs that invoke algorithm2 for Sorted, ReverseSorted, and Random data).

+The group has two scripts to automate job setup and runs:
+`scripts/parameterized_job.py` and `MPI_Builds/radix_cmake/collect.sh`.

 ### 4c.
 You should measure the following performance metrics
 - `Time`